nidawi/1DV10/docs/TestCases.md

 ### Output
  1. The message "Post deleted." is displayed.
  2. The deleted post is no longer displayed in the list of posts.

 ### Result
 Test was a success.

+***

+## Test Case 13.1: View a Post
+View a thread.

+### Pre-conditions
+ * There are one or more stored posts.

+### Input
+ 1. Navigate to site.
+ 2. Append "?forum&thread=id_of_post" to the url in your browser.
+    * Replace "id_of_post" with the post you wish to view.
+ 3. Press enter.

+### Output
+ 1. User is taken to the post view.
+ 2. The post's body as well as other relevant information (creator, date) is displayed.

+### Alternative Scenario
+ 2. a.
+The post is a thread body
+    1. Only the post body is displayed.

+### Result
+Test was a success.

+***

+## Test Case 13.2: View a post that doesn't exist
+View a post.

+### Input
+ 1. Navigate to site.
+ 2. Append "?forum&post=847368034764380673408673" to the url in your browser.
+ 3. Press enter.

+### Output
+ 1. User is taken to the forum.
+ 2. The text "Not Logged In" is displayed.
+ 3. The text "Error: 404" is displayed, followed by "Not Found".

+### Result
+Test was a success.

+***

+## Test Case 13.3: View a post using an invalid identifier
+View a post.

+### Input
+ 1. Navigate to site.
+ 2. Append "?forum&post=0" to the url in your browser.
+ 3. Press enter.

+### Output
+ 1. User is taken to the forum.
+ 2. The text "Not Logged In" is displayed.
+ 3. The text "Error: 400" is displayed, followed by "Bad Request".

+### Result
+Test was a success.